Our Staff

 Personal Interests: Vivien enjoys trips to the beach with her husband and two kids, foraging for wild mushrooms, listening to podcasts and gardening.

-Rachel Quirt, MA, RCT-C
+Rachel Quirt, MA, RCT

 Therapist